-An alternate method for setting the clientconfig values for Gen1 and Gen2 licenses is with the clientconfig_cli command, described in 4.1.26, "The clientconfig_cli command" on page 66.
+An alternate method for setting the clientconfig values for Gen1 and Gen2 licenses is described in 4.1.26, "The clientconfig\cli command" on page 64.
 This alternate method provides a command-line interface that could be used within a Linux script.